Code52/code52.github.com/_posts/2012-02-19-designing-code52-part1.md

 * Save as `imagesize.ico` (ie, `256.ico`, `64.ico`) - make sure its a square image - and select "Standard ICO" as the output format.
 * Once all the sizes are exported, from a command line `icobundl.exe -o projectname.ico 256.ico 128.ico 64.ico`.

 This gives ~200-500kB icons compared to PNG's that would be 20-60kB, but this is the only way to maintain compatibility (and good scaling) on Windows XP up.
-"Unfortunately", we're promoting every body join in and contribute, we can't discriminate against old OS versions!